vaishnavikennedy/vaishnavikennedy/README.md

 📫 reach me kennedyvaishnavi@gmail.com

-🌱 In a nutshell, I am a Software developer with AI expertise and AWS cloud certified machine learning speciality.
+🌱 In a nutshell, I am a Software developer with AI/ML expertise and AWS cloud certified machine learning speciality.